brangerbriz/machine-learning-docs/markdown/features-and-design-matrices.md

 The best features provide the most information in the smallest amount of space and are linearly independent from other features to avoid repetition.

+- talk about covariance (when covariance is positive they change together, when negative, they are inversely related).
+Zero covariance == independent vars.
+	- Show covariance matrix

 ## Design Matrices

 Features are the input data